bhavesh-viswa/AnthropicPM/README.md

 - `credit_requests` — user_email, requested_at, current_seat, mtd_spend_usd,
   status.

-Two deliberate additions beyond the literal spec: `credit_requests[].request_id` (a synthetic primary key, needed to target Approve/Deny mutations) and `SeedData.asOfDate` (a synthetic "today" the whole demo is anchored to, so MTD figures don't drift with wall-clock time).

 ### Simplifying assumptions

 - **Fixed 2-month window**: Jun 1 – Jul 31, 2026. `asOfDate` = Jul 31, so "MTD"
   is always the full month of July — a clean 31-day window rather than a thin slice that would make percentages sensitive to which day is "today."
-- **Flat 10% gross→net discount** on every spend row.
 - **One `account_uuid` per user.**
 - The join between spend and outcomes is faked by `user_email + repo + date` matching `author_email + repo + created_at`, standing in for the real